Alirezaeshaqi/tcp-gateway/README.md

 ### Prerequisites

 In order to run this application you need to install docker and  docker-compose services on your machine.
-Its better to use linux distros because they are more handy and also more compatible with docker.
+Its better to use linux distros because they are more handy and also more compatible with docker engine.
 Install docker through this link if your Operating System is Debian based: https://docs.docker.com/engine/install/ubuntu/